 Besides, exposure to outdoor sunlight and creating a gardening space will reduce anxiety and provide well-being for the elderly.

 Gardening Releases Serotonin

-Serotonin is a chemical in the brain that increases tranquillity and causes a positive change in mood.
+Serotonin is a chemical in the brain that increases tranquility and causes a positive change in mood.
 One of the benefits of gardening for older adults is increasing the serotonin level in their minds, followed by a pleasant health experience.
-In some studies, gardening even reduces depression.
-This study showed that contact with a specific bacterium in the soil causes serotonin release in the brain and acts as a natural antidepressant.
+Gardening even reduces depression since having contact with a specific bacterium in the soil causes serotonin release in the brain, which acts as a natural antidepressant.